inveniosoftware-contrib/workflow/README.rst

 The workflow module comes with many patterns that can be directly used in the definition of the pipeline, such as IF, IF_NOT, PARALLEL_SPLIT and others.

-*This version requires Python 2 and many of the workflow patterns (such as IF, XOR, WHILE) are implemented using lambdas, therefore not suitable for Python 3.*

 The individual tasks then can influence the whole pipeline, available ''commands'' are:

 .. code-block:: text